 The Company's pension plan funding strategy is to make annual contributions in amounts equal to or greater than amounts necessary to meet minimum government funding requirements.
 The ABO is based on a variety of demographic and economic assumptions, and the pension plan assets' returns are subject to various risks, including market and interest rate risk, making an accurate prediction of the pension plan contribution difficult resulting in the Company electing to only make an expected pension contribution forecast of one year.
-As of December 31, 2022, the Company's pension plan funding was 105% of the pension plans' ABO, including the Higman pension plan.
-The Company expects to make additional pension contributions of \$8.4 million in 2023.
+As of December 31, 2023, the Company's pension plan funding was 115% of the pension plans' ABO, including the Higman pension plan.
+The Company expects to make additional pension contributions of \$1.8 million in 2024.

-While inflationary pressures have increased in the second half of 2021 and into 2022, the Company has certain mechanisms designed to help mitigate the impacts of rising costs.
+The Company has certain mechanisms designed to help mitigate the impacts of rising costs.
 For example, KMT has long-term contracts which generally contain cost escalation clauses whereby certain costs, including fuel as noted above, can be largely passed through to its customers.
 Spot contract rates include the cost of fuel and are subject to market volatility.
-In KDS, the cost of major components for large manufacturing orders is secured with suppliers at the time a customer order is finalized, which limits exposure to inflation.
+In KDS, the cost of major components for large manufacturing orders is secured with suppliers at the time a customer order is finalized, which somewhat limits exposure to inflation.
 The repair portion of KDS is based on prevailing current market rates.